fledge-iot/fledge/docs/91_version_history.rst

        - The playback south plugin was not correctly replaying timestamps within the file, this has now been resolved.
        - Use of the asset filter in a north task could result in the north task terminating.
 This has now resolved.
        - A small memory leak in the south service statistics handling code was impacting the performance of the south service, this is now resolved.
-       - An issue has been discovered in the Fair camera plugin with the validity attribute of the spot temperatures, this has now been resolved.
+       - An issue has been discovered in the Flir camera plugin with the validity attribute of the spot temperatures, this has now been resolved.
        - It was not possible to send data for the same asset from two different Fledge’s into the PI Server using PI Web API, this has now been resolved.
        - The filter Fledge RMS Trigger was not able to be dynamically reconfigured, this has now been resolved.
        - If a filter in the north sending process increased the number of readings it was possible that the limit of the number of readings sent in a single block .
 The sending process will now ensure this can not happen.